 An internship is required for pre-service students entering the program, though waivers are possible.
 If an internship is required, five electives plus the internship will be required in addition to the core program courses.
 If an internship is not required, an additional elective will be required.
-All students, except those who have met Fast Track or second Master's degree requirements, must take 42 hours to complete the program.
+All students, except those who have met Fast Track, must take 42 hours to complete the program.
 The need for an internship for any individual student is determined in consultation with the MPA Director, usually on admission to the program.

 Details for PAD6946 Internship in Public Administration can be found by contacting Dr. Borg (firstname.lastname@example.org), the internship coordinator for the Department of Political Science and Public Administration.